lorddusk/ObsidianDnD/Reference/deities/Athreos.md

 --+----------------------------------------------------------

 5 |Succor.
-I offer balm to the dying—which, to varying
+I offer balm to the dyingï¿½which, to varying

   |degrees, includes all of us.
 (Good or neutral)